Angeliki1983/-Differentiated-Thyroid-Cancer-Recurrence/README.md

 # Differentiated Thyroid Cancer Recurrence Prediction

-Welcome to my project on Differentiated Thyroid Cancer Recurrence Prediction!
-This repository showcases my exploration and analysis of a dataset aimed at predicting the recurrence of well-differentiated thyroid cancer.
+Hey there!
+Check out my project on Predicting Differentiated Thyroid Cancer Recurrence.
+This repository shows how I dug into and broke down a dataset to predict if well-differentiated thyroid cancer might come back.

 ## Project Overview